 As the first keeper, am I liable for my puppies and dogs?

 Yes, whilst the dog is still in your keepership.
 As soon as the dog is with a new keeper they become liable.
-Once you sell the puppy or dog the keeper details must be updated on the database.
-This should be updated either by yourself or the new keeper - under the Regulations it is ultimately the new keeper's responsibility to do this.
+Once you sell the puppy or dog the microchip keeper details must be updated on the database.
+This should be updated either by yourself or the new keeper - under the Regulations it is the new keeper's responsibility to do this.